awsteiner/o2scl/doc/o2scl/sphinx/linalg.rst

 Linear Algebra Contents
 -----------------------

-- :ref:`Linear Algebra Introduction`
+- :ref:`Linear Algebra introduction`
 - :ref:`Specializations for Armadillo and Eigen`
 - :ref:`Linear algebra enums`

-Linear Algebra Introduction
+Linear Algebra introduction
 ---------------------------

 There is a small set of linear algebra routines.
 These are not